Copyright (c) 2003-2024 by Mike Jarvis

 def varxip(self):

-if self._varxip is None:
+if self._varxi is None:

-return self._varxip
+return self._varxi[0]

 @property